dairyking98/RoboCam-Suite/README.md

 1. Launch the experiment application
 2. Click "Open Experiment" to open the experiment configuration window
-3. Configure well positions:
-   - Enter X values (comma or newline separated)
-   - Enter Y values (comma or newline separated)
-   - Enter X labels (e.g., "2", "5", "8", "11")
-   - Enter Y labels (e.g., "B", "D", "F")
+3. **Load Calibration** (Required):
+   - Select a calibration from the dropdown (calibrations saved from calibrate.py)
+   - Calibration must be loaded before experiment can start
+   - Checkbox grid will appear showing all available wells
+4. **Select Wells**:
+   - Use checkboxes to select which wells to include in experiment
+   - All wells are checked by default
+   - Uncheck wells you want to skip
-4. Configure timing:
+5. Configure timing:
    - Enter three times: OFF duration, ON duration, OFF duration (seconds)
-5. Set Z value (focus height)
 6. Select pattern: "snake" or "raster"
 7. Configure camera settings:
    - Resolution (X and Y)
    - FPS
    - Export type (H264, MJPEG, or JPEG)
    - JPEG quality (if applicable)
-8. Set feedrate (movement speed in mm/min)
+8. Set feedrate override (optional, mm/min)
 9. Select motion configuration file (for feed/acceleration settings)
 10. Set filename scheme and save folder
+11. **Export/Import Settings** (Optional):
+    - Click "Export Experiment Settings" to save current configuration
+    - Click "Load Experiment Settings" to restore saved configuration
+    - Calibration file must exist for import to succeed
-11. Click "Run" to start the experiment
+12. Click "Run" to start the experiment

 ### Configuration Files